 Most people are not designers so they can’t even appreciate what good design means.
-Which is the reason we have so many average-looking, mediocre e-commerce websites out into the wild.
-It’s easy to start an online store, slap the default theme on it and call it a day.
+This is the reason we have so many average-looking, mediocre e-commerce websites out in the wild.
+It’s easy to start an online store, slap the default theme on it, and call it a day.

-But here’s the thing – good web design is a form a signalling.
+But here’s the thing – good web design is a form of signaling.
 It impresses people and tells them you’ve spent good money on your website.
 Which gets you a step closer to gaining their trust.

 Consumers today are savvy and getting savvier by the second.
 So being average and using stock themes will soon not be enough.
 You need to prepare for that inevitability.
 Because not putting in the effort (like everyone else) sends a signal to your customers – you either don’t care or you’re dodgy.
 Either way, that’s not the signal you want to send.